noir-lang/noir/docs/docs/concepts/advanced/public_vm.md

 Under a VM model, the VM simulator can perform opcode-by-opcode gas metering.

-(need to define VM arch for more detail)
+(need to define VM architecture for more detail)

 ## VM ABI